-- Convenient smartphone app lets you see your budget activity in real time
+- A convenient smartphone app lets you see your budget activity in real-time

 - Tracks your net worth so you can see your progress over time

 Mint gives you the information you need to take control of your financial future.
-If you are interested in starting your first budget on Mint, here are 10 simple steps to get it done:
+If you are interested in starting your first Mint budget, here are 10 simple steps to get it done:

 1. Sign Up for Free

 You'll then be asked to enter your preferred email, insert your phone number (for extra security and 2-step verification), and create a secure password.

 After that, you can confirm your location to better customize the experience.